McZ3N/hacks/cheatsheets/active-directory/adcs/esc1.md

 ------

 Vulernability lies in the possibility to specify an alternate user in the certificate request.
-If the certificate templates allows including a `subjectAltName` (`SAN`) from another use than from the user making the ceritificate request, we can use any user.
+If the certificate templates allows including a `subjectAltName` (`SAN`) from another use than from the user making the ceritificate request, we can use any user here.

 ```bash
 # Find vulnerabilities